kawaji-r/study-log/README.md

 - UI and colors can be adjusted in `src/popup/popup.css`
 - Data structure and storage logic are easy to extend

+## Notes

+- No private API is used.
+- No dynamic remote code loading.
+- The extension does not collect any personal user data.
+- All saved data remains stored locally in the user's browser.

 ## License